pyavitz/rpi-img-builder/README.md

 	debian-archive-keyring debian-keyring make libelf-dev xfsprogs
 ```

-This has been tested on an AMD64/x86_64 system running on [Ubuntu Focal](https://releases.ubuntu.com/20.04/).
+This has been tested on an AMD64 x86_64 and Arm64 system running Ubuntu [Focal](https://releases.ubuntu.com/20.04/) / [Hirsute](https://releases.ubuntu.com/21.04/).

 Alternatively, you can run the command `make ccompile` in this directory.